Some people think on-page SEO is just throwing your keywords on the page.

 It’s just really important not to take this out of context.
 Your copy needs to be well-crafted and thought out.
 Writing several thousand words of fluff content won’t do much.

-As I mentioned in the previous check, your page/copy needs to be radically different than your competitors.
+As I mentioned in the previous check, your page/copy needs to be radically different from your competitors.
 Not just longer.

 Use this tool or Screaming Frog to see how long your competitor’s content is.